 The Plan, through its participation in the Master Trust, may invest in investment securities issued and or managed by the Trustee and asset managers.
 Additionally, the Master Trust invests in Halliburton Company's common stock through the HSF.
-The Plan also contains participant loans.
-These entities and participant loans are considered parties-in-interest to the Plan.
+These entities are considered parties-in-interest to the Plan.
 These transactions are covered by an exemption from the prohibited transaction provisions of ERISA and the IRC.